amdavidson/samba-server/Readme.md

 ## Running Samba Server

-No real tricks here, the only essential thing is setting a password in the environment vars
+No real tricks here, the only essential thing is setting a password in the environment vars, the username is currently hardcoded to `share`.

 To do so with a docker-compose file: